-OneCare is designed to make it easier for doctors and hospitals to work together to keep patients healthy and to provide the highest quality of care in the right place and at the right time.
-This is about emphasizing prevention and empowering all of us in health care - patients and providers - with greater access to information to improve the patient care experience and ultimately their health.
+OneCare should make it easier for doctors and hospitals to work together to provide high quality care in the right place and at the right time.
+OneCare prioritizes prevention and engaged decision-making for patients.
+With greater access to information, providers can improve their patients' care and ultimately their health.